SnehaVarshney11/Natours-Website/README.md

 * <b>For removing the bottom line from links :- </b> text-decoration: none;

+* In html we have figure tag where we can put an img and then some caption with a figcaption element.

+* If we want that paragraph to be in two columns then use <br>
+column-count : 2; <br>
+And for gap in columns then use <br>
+column-gap <br>
+And for the border between both columns use <br>
+column-rule : 1px solid color <br>

 * <b> CSS Rule </b>
 <img src = '/ImagesReadme/CSSRule.jfif' alt = 'CSS Rule'>